Codecademy/docs/content/java/concepts/inheritance/inheritance.md

 ---
 Title: 'Java: Inheritance'
-Description: 'Inheritance is one of the basic Object Oriented Programming(OOP) concepts'
+Description: 'Inheritance is an object-oriented programming (OOP) concept by which the properties and behaviors from the parent class are passed on to the child class.'
 Subjects:
   - 'Computer Science'
 Tags:
   - 'Inheritance'
   - 'OOP'
-  - 'Parent-child'
-  - 'Java'
 CatalogContent:
   - 'learn-java'
   - 'paths/computer-science'
 ---

-Inheritance is one of the basic Object Oriented Programming(OOP) concepts.
-Inheritance is the concept by which we can pass `properties` and `behaviors` from parent class to child class.
+Inheritance is an object-oriented programming (OOP) concept by which the properties and behaviors from the parent class are passed on to the child class.

 In day to day life we might have already heard about inheritance, when something gets passed from parents to child we say that child inherited from parents.
-Similarly, in JAVA when some `properties` or `behaviors` get passed from parent class to the child class we say that child class inherited from parent class.
+Similarly, in Java when some properties or behaviors get passed from parent class to the child class we say that child class inherited from parent class.

-Child class can have properties and methods of its own.
+Child class can have properties and methods of its own as well.

-It can also override the behaviors(methods) of the parent class.
+It can also override the behaviors (methods) of the parent class.
 This is called polymorphism, another OOP concept.

-We can implement inheritance by using `extends` keyword.
+We can implement inheritance by using the `extends` keyword.

 ## Syntax